What Employment Practices Liability Insurance (EPLI) Is All About:

 At a High Level...

 EPLI policies reimburse your company for the costs of defending against lawsuits and for settlements and judgments.
-Legal costs are covered, regardless of whether your company loses or wins its cases.
-Companies, officers and directors, employees and management personnel are covered under most policies.
+Legal costs are covered, regardless of whether your company loses or wins its case, as long as the act is not against the law.
+Companies, officers and directors, employees and management personnel are all covered under most policies.

 Getting Into the Details…